eecs489staff/a1-sockets-mininet/README.md

-# Assignment 1: Sockets, Mininet, & Performance
+# Project 1: Sockets, Mininet, and Performance

 ### Due: January 29, 2025 (11:59 PM)

 In this project, you will create your own simplified version of [iPerf](https://iperf.fr/), a widely used network measurement tool.
 This project has the following goals:
-- Learn how to set up and use [Mininet](https://mininet.org/), a network emulation software that enables you to create custom network topologies and test your code all on a single machine.
+- Learn how to set up and use [Mininet](https://mininet.org/), a widely-used network emulation software that enables you to create custom network topologies and test your code all on a single machine.
 This will be used again in Project 4, and is a useful tool for Projects 2 and 3.
 - Become familiar with programming with Linux [sockets](https://man7.org/linux/man-pages/man2/socket.2.html), which are essential for creating applications that involve network communication and will be used in all four projects.
 - Develop an intuition for and understanding of key network performance characteristics (throughput and latency).
 - Become familiar with setting up a VM and using a build system (CMake), which are essential tools for both this class and software development in general.